penguinpenguino/DEFCON-30-Badge/README.md

 Tool for writing custom badge firmware.
 Only supports buttons, screen and LEDs right now.
 Nothing in place for the speaker or keyboard.

+Also this was just a quick write thing so if you have any complaints, then don't.

 ## Setup